VehicleNet: Learning Robust Visual Representation for Vehicle Re-identification: Introduction

 \IEEEPARstart{V}{ehicle} re-identification (re-id) is to spot the car of interest in different cameras and is usually viewed as a sub-task of image retrieval problem \cite{zheng2019joint}.
 It could be applied to the public place for the traffic analysis, which facilitates the traffic jam management and the flow optimization \cite{tang@cityflow}.
 Yet vehicle re-id remains challenging since it inherently contains multiple intra-class variants, such as viewpoints, illumination and occlusion.
 Thus, vehicle re-id system demands a robust and discriminative visual representation given that the realistic scenarios are diverse and complicated.
 Recent years, Convolutional Neural Network (CNN) has achieved the state-of-the-art performance in many computer vision tasks, including person re-id \cite{sun2017beyond,sun2017svdnet,zheng2018pedestrian} and vehicle re-id \cite{liu2016deep,zhou2018aware,wang2017orientation}, but CNN is data-hungry and prone to over-fitting small-scale datasets.
 Since the paucity of vehicle training images compromises the learning of robust features, vehicle re-id for the small datasets turn into a challenging problem.

-One straightforward approach is to annotate more training data and re-train the CNN-based model on the augmented dataset.
+One straightforward approach is to annotate more data and re-train the CNN-based model on the augmented dataset.
 However, it is usually unaffordable due to the annotation difficulty and the time cost.
 Considering that many vehicle datasets collected in lab environments are publicly available, an interesting problem arises: Can we leverage the public vehicle image datasets to learn the robust vehicle representation?
-Given the vehicle datasets are related and vehicles share the similar structure, more data from different sources could help the model to learn the common knowledge of vehicles.
-Inspired by the success of the large-scale dataset, \ie, ImageNet \cite{deng2009imagenet}, we collect a large-scale vehicle dataset, called VehicleNet, in this work.
+Given vehicle datasets are related and vehicles share the similar structure, more data from different sources could help the model to learn the common knowledge of vehicles.
+Inspired by the success of large-scale datasets, \eg, ImageNet \cite{deng2009imagenet}, we collect a large-scale vehicle dataset, called VehicleNet.

 Intuitively, we could utilize VehicleNet to learn the relevance between different vehicle re-id datasets.
 Then the robust features could be obtained by minimizing the objective function.
 However, different datasets are collected in different environments, and contains different biases.
 Some datasets, such as CompCar \cite{yang2015large}, are mostly collected in the car exhibitions, while other datasets, \eg, City-Flow \cite{tang@cityflow} and VeRi-776 \cite{liu2016deep}, are collected in the real traffic scenarios.
 Thus, another scientific problem of how to leverage the multi-source vehicle dataset occurs.
 In several existing works, some researchers resort to transfer learning \cite{pan2009survey}, which aims at transferring the useful knowledge from the labeled source domain to the unlabeled target domain and minimizing the discrepancy between the source domain and the target domain.
 Inspired by the spirit of transfer learning, in this work, we propose a simple two-stage progressive learning strategy to learn from VehicleNet and adapt the trained model to the realistic environment.